ikovrigina/mini-app-LSRC-new/ROADMAP.md

 - [ ] Collection of inspiring score texts (seed + rotation)
 - [ ] Session progress tracking (per user)
 - [ ] Optional reflection transcription pipeline (flag-controlled)
+ - [ ] Reflect: user can submit reflection as text OR as audio
+   - [ ] If text: save to `reflections.text`, link to current fragment
+   - [ ] If audio: save audio to Storage + `audio_files`, link via `reflections.audio_id`
+   - [ ] Transcribe reflection audio to text and store in `reflections.transcription_text`
+   - [ ] Extract keywords from final text (typed or transcribed) into `reflections.keywords`
+   - [ ] Ensure RLS allows anon insert for reflections in current testing mode
+ - [ ] Create phase after Reflect:
+   - [ ] Input for user score; save to `scores` with `source = user_created` and link to capsule
+   - [ ] Replace quiet confirmation with: "Your score has been added to the listening archive.
+It is now part of the collective pool."
+  - [ ] After confirmation show two actions: "New capsule" (start fresh) and "Listen to a capsule from archive" (pick and play a past capsule)

+### Archive
+- [ ] Add Archive screen (Capsule Archive)
+  - [ ] List capsules (most recent first) with the title of the created score
+  - [ ] Tap to open capsule details and play its listen/sound audios
+  - [ ] Back navigation to return to Create/intro

 ### Priority 5 — Observability
 - [ ] Add lightweight client logs toggle (DEBUG_MODE) with user-safe redaction